comicom/DL_MATLAB/selfPaced-OnlineCource/MATLAB_Fundamentals/README.md

 Labels can be added to plots using plot annotation functions, such as xlabel.
 The input to these functions must be text, which can be enclosed in quotation marks.
 >> xlabel("Text Label for X-Axis")

+In the Workspace, you can see that t is a variable that contains text.
+>> title("tited")

+You can use the legend function with text inputs to identify the different lines of a plot.
+The order matters – the inputs to legend should have the same order as the order in which the lines were drawn.
+>> legend("Label1","Label2","Label3")

+The legend function also accepts two optional arguments: the keyword "Location" and a text description of the location, which is given by compass points, such as "north" or "southwest".
+>> legend("lbl1","lbl2","lbl3","Location","west")

+You can use basic TeX markup interpretation in your annotations.
+Hence, "x^2" becomes x2 and "x_2" becomes x2.

+The grid command can be used to add a grid to your plot.
+>> grid on
+>> grid minor
+>> grid off

+Other symbols, such as greek letters, can also be added, such as \Delta, \gamma, and \pi.
+Try the following code to see what happens.
+>> xlabel("\sigma \approx \pi^{-2}")

+Before looking at the data from the 1990's separately from the 2000's, let's extract the default limits of the graph.

+You can use the function axis with no inputs to get the current axes limits.
+For example, if the following figure is open:

+then the command v = axis returns a vector of 4 elements containing the x- and y-axis limits.